harsh-sekar/SaveTheEarth/README.md

 #### 5. Wisdom, Loyalty and Determination :100:

 # Quotes
-#### - "The price of freedom is high, it always has been.
-And it's a price I'm willing to pay."-indicates that he knows the importance of freedom like any true leader.

 #### -"Finish it.
 Cause I'm with you till the end of the line."-_**loyalty**_